radiantearth/mlhub_model_template/data/input/README.md

 {{

-Note to: model developer: don't commit your training data here, this is a placeholder folder to run the model locally, for future inferencing runs.
+:pushpin: Model developer: don't commit your training data here, this is a placeholder folder to run the model locally, for future inferencing runs.

 }}